 If memory usage for the data at rest remains above 50%, Cambridge Semantics recommends that you increase the amount of RAM available.
 For more information about memory usage, see Sizing Guidelines for In-Memory Storage in the Deployment Guide.

 Reviewing Query Performance Statistics

 The System Query Audit log provides details about all system events.
-Users can filter the query audit log to view query execution times for AnzoGraph queries.
+Users can filter the log to view query execution times for AnzoGraph queries.
+Follow the steps below to filter and view the log.